zzv002dbot/LSPosed/daemon/README.md

 ### 3. Dex Obfuscation & Zero-Copy Memory
 The framework DEX is passed to target apps via Android's `SharedMemory` API.
+The primary purpose of obfuscation maps is to protect the Xposed API from unexpected invocation.
+If this configuration is enabled, the daemon dynamically obfuscates *both* the loader module and the framework loader.

-To protect the Xposed API from reflections, `ObfuscationManager.kt` passes this memory buffer to JNI (`obfuscation.cpp`), which uses `slicer` to mutate Dalvik string pools in-place using `MAP_SHARED`.
+To achieve this efficiently, `ObfuscationManager.kt` passes the memory buffer to JNI (`obfuscation.cpp`), which uses `slicer` to mutate Dalvik string pools in-place using `MAP_SHARED`.
 This ensures zero-copy manipulation; the Java side immediately sees the obfuscated DEX without reallocating buffers.

 ### 4. Lifecycle & State Tracking
 The daemon must precisely know which apps are installed and which processes are running.